בְּרֵאשִׁית

 Tohu means formless/confusion/unreality/emptiness/nothingness/empty space/place of chaos.

-In verse two, the Torah described the state of the earth when it was formed, saying that it had no form, was full of confusion, was nonexistent, and so far, it was nothing, empty of anything, and a place of chaos.
+In verse two, the Torah described the state of the earth when it was formed, where it say, in verse one, In begining, ELOHIM/GOD created…. saying that it had no form, was full of confusion, was nonexistent, and so far, it was nothing, empty of anything, and a place of chaos.
 All these words that תֹהוּ/Tohu means describe its beginning.

 וָבֹהוּ/VaVohu